casey/just/README.md

 `JUSTFILE`, or `JuStFiLe`, will work. `just` will also look for files with the name `.justfile`, in case you'd like to hide a `justfile`.

-Running `just` with no arguments runs the first recipe in the `justfile`:
+By default, running `just` with no arguments runs the first recipe in the `justfile`:

 ```console
 $ just